nest/nest-simulator/doc/htmldoc/hpc/slurm_script.rst

 .. note::

-    In NEST, the above calculation is the same one you would do to determine the number of Virtual processes in a given simulation.
+    In NEST, the above calculation is the same one you would do to determine the number of `virtual processes` in a given simulation.
-    See the guide to :ref:`parallel_computing` for more details.
+    See the :ref:`parallel_computing` for more details.

 ::